2025-2026 Catalog

 Important Program Notes:

 You may complete the Microbiology requirement in any semester including Summer semesters.
-Biology coursework must be completed within the last seven years.
+Biology coursework must be completed within the last 10 years.

 VET 1009 can be taken in addition to program requirements to help students explore different opportunities within Veterinary Medicine.

-You must complete a minimum of 72 credits to complete this degree.
+You must complete a minimum of 72 credits and be enrolled as a full-time student in Semester 5 to complete this degree.
 If receiving financial aid, you should only take courses and credits as required for this degree.
 Check with your advisor to monitor your completion progress.